Skip to Main Content

 3. Eliminate expenses.
 Find ways to cut down on everyday expenses.
 This could mean reducing how much you spend on entertainment, dining out, or monthly subscriptions.
 It could even mean switching to a cheaper insurance plan or refinancing a car loan.

 4. Pay down debt.
 High-interest debts can make it harder to save money, so paying them off can free up some extra cash.
-It can also lower your debt-to-income ratio (DTI), which mortgage lenders look at when determining whether to approve their loans.
+It can also lower your debt-to-income ratio (DTI), which mortgage lenders look at when determining whether to approve your loans.

 5. Check your credit.
 Having good credit can help you qualify for the financing you need at the best interest rate.
 This could result in more savings over time.